esrc-official/ESRC-Face-SDK-Android/README.md

 > Note: FrameLayout is just one of examples.
 You can change to other layout type to purpose your app.

 Bind the ESRC Fragment to display the image taken with the camera on the screen.
-ESRC Fragment send the image to the ESRC Face SDK in real-time to be able to recognize facial expression, heart response and emotion.
+ESRC Fragment send the image to the ESRC Face SDK in real-time to be able to recognize facial action unit and facial expression.
 ESRC Fragment automatically display the image to fit the size of your custom layout.

 ```java
 // Bind LAYOUT.xml on your Activity.